tomlmtam/tomtam.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Tom (Lok Ming) Tam is a Staff Toxicologist at the Department of Toxic Substances Control (DTSC) under California Environmental Protection Agency.
+His research interests include environmental toxicology of metals, biogerontology and health disparity of historically marginalized populations.
+He is involved in human and ecological risk assessment within a multidisciplinary team in DTSC, which provides DTSC program staff with world-class technical assistance and training on toxicity of chemicals and the health risks of chemicals to human and ecological receptors.